docker/cli/docs/reference/run.md

 result in the container using the same UTS namespace as the host.
 Note that `--hostname` and `--domainname` are invalid in `host` UTS mode.

-You may wish to share the UTS namespace with the host if you would like the hostname of the container to change as the hostname of the host changes.
+You may wish to share the UTS namespace with the host, if you would like the hostname of the container to be host's hostname.
 A more advanced use case would be changing the host's hostname from a container.

 ## IPC settings (--ipc)